Xceptance/xlt-documentation/content/en/load-testing/Advanced/010-merge-rules.md

 Requests table, organised with merge rules
 {{< /image >}}

-As you see, this is no rocket science, but requires some careful thinking, and regex knowledge [helps a lot](https://xkcd.com/208/).
+As you see, this is no rocket science, but requires some careful thinking, and regex knowledge <a href="https://xkcd.com/208/" target="_blank">helps a lot</a>.